VitoDalena/ProcessMining/README.md

-# ProcessMining
+# ProcessMining - BPM: Integrated Modeling and Verification of Processes and Data
-Degree project about Process Mining
+Advanced Software Engineering project